Methinks Doth Protest Too Much

 Seek a Second Opinion: If you are unsure about someone's credibility, seek a second opinion from a trusted friend, family member, or colleague.
 A fresh perspective can help you see the situation more clearly.

-Trust Your Instincts, But Verify: While it's important to trust your gut, it's also important to verify your suspicions.
+Trust Your Instincts, But Verify: While make sure to trust your gut, it's also important to verify your suspicions.
 Look for corroborating evidence or independent sources of information.
 This will help you confirm your suspicions and avoid making false accusations.

 FAQ